vxmpycl1t/Drag-Race-Simulator/README.md

  * Superstars format *
  * Interactive format *
  * AS3 Finale format *
- * Episodes where no one wins a challenge and episodes where there are no bottoms *
- * 6-way lipsyncs *
  * Choosing which queen comes back *
  * Stats tab *
  * ...